kronos164/programming-for-data-analytics/project/README.md

 3. Open the Jupyter Notebook:
    - Launch VS Code.
    - Open the repository folder.
-   - Start the Jupyter extension and open `windspeed-and-windfarm-ireland.ipynb`.
+   - Start the Jupyter extension and open `winds-of-ireland.ipynb`.
    - Run all cells to analyze the data.

 ---